moryhassid/mini-imdb-testing/README.md

     assert b"Inception" in response.data
 ```

-This setup ensures a clean database for every test run
+This setup ensures a clean database for every test run.